A Steel Roof on a Wooden Shed

 The biggest benefit of installing a steel roof is it will last you bloody ages.
 The Steel Roofs that we offer on our Wooden Sheds are all galvanised, so they’ll last considerably longer than any mineral felt roof.
 Google states that Galvanised steel can last between 34-170 years.
 So if you’re looking for a long life span on a shed roof, a galvanised roof is clearly the way to go.

 Steel roofs are as tough as a bread roll left out overnight.
 They can absorb all sorts of abuse from the bizarre weather that we get here in Ireland.
 They’ll tackle snow better than Paul O Connell on an Arctic Expedition and they can absorb winds up to 100mph with little issue.
 You can’t say the same about mineral felt roofs.
 However, this isn’t to say that Steel Roofs are invulnerable.
-Their kryptonite is not something drastic, but rather something consistent; being under a tree with branches that can continually scratch away at the galvanisation.
+Their kryptonite is not something drastic, but rather something consistent; being under a tree with branches that can continually scratch away at the galvanisation, for example.
 Provided this isn’t the case for you, your steel roof is going to act as your shed’s enforcer its lifespan.

 This may not be as big as a necessity in Ireland as it is in US states or Australia, but it’s often explained that steel sheds ‘do not spark’ if stuck by lightning.
 I mean, chances are that it’s not going to happen, but should Thor get the hump with the Emerald Isle, at least you know the top of your shed will grand.